Danger (unreleased Hindi film): Development

 The official announcement of the film was announced in the end of July 2016.
 The title of the film was said to be Danger.

 Casting

 Saif approached actor Aamir Khan's brother Faisal Khan to play the main lead role and Khan found the script very exciting and became a part of it.
 Khan also claimed that he worked very hard on nailing the Gujrati accent required for the film.
 Later, Vedita Pratap Singh and Saif's regular fixture Kavita Radheshyam were added to the cast.
 Television actor Nishant Pandey was approached along with Sony Charishta to play other lead characters in the film.

 Filming

 The principal photography of the film commenced sometime in September 2016 and wrapped up with Pakistani actress Meera's song in December 2016.

 Promotion

-On 23 December, the makers released the First Look poster of the film.
-News sites such as India.com praised the First Look poster by calling it "Aamir Khan's brother Faissal Khan's comeback film looks creepy AF!".
+On 23 December 2016, the makers released the First Look poster of the film.
+India.com praised the First Look poster by calling it "Aamir Khan's brother Faissal Khan's comeback film looks creepy AF!".